 - 3 points per dollar spent on Anything Else

-For most people Gas, Groceries and Dining Out are some of their biggest everyday spending.
+For most people Gas, Groceries and Dining Out is some of their biggest everyday spending.
 6 points per dollar is a really good return compared to the same categories on other travel rewards credit cards.
 This means that your points add up fast so that you can redeem them sooner for reward nights at Hilton properties.

 Getting 3 points per dollar for Anything Else is also a great option for expenses that don’t fall into any of the usual elevated categories.
 Before having this card, our best option for those purchases only earned 2 points per dollar spent.